Can I get my protection order from Tennessee enforced in another state?

 I have an temporary ex parte order.
 Can it be enforced in another state?

-Yes.
-An ex parte temporary order can be enforced in other states as long as it meets the requirements listed in How do I know if my protection order is good under federal law?1
+An ex parte temporary order can be enforced in other states as long as it meets the requirements listed in How do I know if my protection order is valid under federal law?1

 1 18 U.S.C. § 2265(b)(2)

 Do I need to tell the court in Tennessee if I move?